Planetbiru/MagicObject/tutorial.md

 ## Session

-Session variables hold information about one single user, and are available to all pages in one application.
+Session variables keep information about one single user, and are available to all pages in one application.

 ### Session with File